 3. Lateral Delt Raises

-The lateral raise work on the side of your shoulders and improve strength and appearance.
+The lateral raise works on the side of your shoulders and improves strength and appearance.

 How to do a lateral delt raise:

 - Stand in the split stance and place one end of the band under your leading foot.

 - Grab the opposite ends firmly and keep your arms straight by your sides, palms facing in.

 - Raise your arms to your sides until they are parallel to the ground.

 - Pause for a moment to feel the work in your lateral delts, then return to the start.

 Shrug strengthens muscles around the neck, enhances shoulder mobility, and improves posture.

 Here are the steps to perform a shrug: